ljpatrick/marxpaint/docs/en/README.txt

        Example: "20210731110500.png", for July 31, 2021 at 11:05am.

-       Place this PNG file in your Tux Paint "saved" directory/folder.
+       Place this PNG file in your Marx Paint "saved" directory/folder.
 (See above.)

   Calculating Image Dimensions

          This part of the documentation needs to be rewritten, since the new "buttonsize" option was added.
-For now, try drawing and saving an image within Tux Paint, then determine what size (pixel width and height) it came out to, and try to match that when scaling the picture(s) you're importing into Tux Paint.
+For now, try drawing and saving an image within Marx Paint, then determine what size (pixel width and height) it came out to, and try to match that when scaling the picture(s) you're importing into Marx Paint.

      ----------------------------------------------------------------------

                                 Further Reading

-     Other documentation included with Tux Paint (found in the "docs" folder/directory) includes:
+     Other documentation included with Marx Paint (found in the "docs" folder/directory) includes:
        * 'Magic' Tool Documentation ("magic-docs") Documentation for each of the currently-installed 'Magic' tools.
        * AUTHORS.txt
          List of authors and contributors.
        * CHANGES.txt
-         Summary of what has changed between releases of Tux Paint.
+         Summary of what has changed between releases of Marx Paint.
        * COPYING.txt
-         Tux Paint's software license, the GNU General Public License (GPL)
+         Marx Paint's software license, the GNU General Public License (GPL)
        * INSTALL.html
-         Instructions for compiling and installing Tux Paint, when applicable.
+         Instructions for compiling and installing Marx Paint, when applicable.
        * EXTENDING.html
-         Detailed instructions on extending Tux Paint: creating brushes, stamps, starters, and templates; adding fonts; and creating new on-screen keyboard layouts and input methods.
+         Detailed instructions on extending Marx Paint: creating brushes, stamps, starters, and templates; adding fonts; and creating new on-screen keyboard layouts and input methods.
        * OPTIONS.html
          Detailed instructions on command-line and configuration-file
-         options, for those who don't want to use the Tux Paint Config. tool to manage Tux Paint's configuration.
+         options, for those who don't want to use the Marx Paint Config. tool to manage Marx Paint's configuration.
        * PNG.html
-         Notes on creating PNG format bitmapped (raster) images for use in Tux Paint.
+         Notes on creating PNG format bitmapped (raster) images for use in Marx Paint.
        * SVG.html
-         Notes on creating SVG format vector images for use in Tux Paint.
+         Notes on creating SVG format vector images for use in Marx Paint.
        * SIGNALS.html
-         Information about the POSIX signals that Tux Paint responds to.
+         Information about the POSIX signals that Marx Paint responds to.

      ----------------------------------------------------------------------

                                 How to Get Help

-     If you need help, there are numerous ways to interact with Tux Paint developers and other users.
+     If you need help, there are numerous ways to interact with Marx Paint developers and other users.

        * Report bugs or request new features via the project's bug-tracking